How to Build an AI Agent

 Decide on Deployment Strategies

-• On-Premise vs. Cloud: Cloud platforms such as AWS, Google Cloud, and Azure offer scalability, but security concerns may arise.
+• On-Premise vs. Cloud: Cloud platforms such as AWS, Google Cloud, and Microsoft Azure offer scalability, but security concerns may arise.
 On-premise solutions provide greater control but require additional infrastructure.

 • Edge Computing: For AI applications demanding real-time data processing, edge computing ensures computations happen closer to the data source, reducing latency.